bterwijn/NQueens/docs/Approach.md

 height="400" >

-To simplify further we let each queen select its X coordinate from a set we call 'unusedX', where each coordinate can be used only once.
-As a result we rule out any vertical conflicts.
+To simplify further we let each queen select its X coordinate from a set we call 'unusedX', from which each coordinate can be used only once.
+As a result we rule out any vertical conflicts too.

 <img src="https://github.com/bterwijn/NQueens/blob/master/docs/unusedXExample.png" height="400" >